 The football game that goes into extra time and penalties, the fifth set in a gladiatorial tennis encounter, or the cricket match that comes down to the last ball.

 It’s what makes sport unpredictable, exciting and addictive.
 FULL POST

 It was an audacious response, no doubt, but Rose was not being cocky.
 He is known for being one of the most humble stars in the league.
 It seemed as if the question genuinely got Rose to ask himself – why not me?

 Nothing lasts forever.
 We hear it all the time, yet I have to admit I was shocked when Jose Mourinho’s home unbeaten league streak came to an end on Saturday in Spain.

 This has to be hailed as one of the most impressive runs in the history of sport.
 He went 150 games without suffering a single home defeat in domestic championships with four clubs in four countries across nine years.
 No other coach in any other major sport has come close to this amazing record, and in my opinion no-one else ever will.
-Read the rest of this entry »
+FULL POST

 India’s island city of Mumbai is all about noise: a constant car-honking stream of vehicles and people.
 It was silenced for eight hours Saturday as the 2011 Cricket World Cup final was played, but then burst back into life to signal India’s victory.
 Colorful explosions lit up the skyline as an astonishing number of fireworks were let off, continuing for an hour after the match.